NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/workflow.md

 ---
-title: "Using Git"
+title: "Use Git"
-linkTitle: "Using Git"
+linkTitle: "Use Git"
 weight: 2
 description: >
-  Contribution workflow using Git
+  Git based contribution workflow
 ---

-# Working copies
+## Working copies

 When you work on Neurocontainers code, there are three copies of the Neurocontainers Git repository that you are generally concerned with: